Sorry, but I couldn’t pass this one up.

 - Municipal Bonds.
 My understanding is that there are now inflation-protected municipal bonds in some areas… all the tax-free benefits of municipal bonds and inflation protection sounds good to me. (unfortunately, the real rate of return on these is negligible)

 - Gold.
 No, it’s not backed by any government, but the gold bugs out there will flame me to a crisp if I didn’t mention the oldest, and dearest inflation hedge in the world.
 The theory is that gold always stays the same price, and all other currencies just effectively float around based on how well they manage their money supply.
 You could make this argument about any precious metal, or even for commodities and real assets in general.
-Personally, I still think that one day we’re going to be able to replicate any form of matter, so I’m not putting 50-year money on this one. 🙂
+Personally, I still think that one day we’re going to be able to find unlimited supplies of any metal, so not putting my 50-year money here…

 But I am here today to mention a humble, fourth opportunity for inflation protection: